rustfs/docs.rustfs.com/docs/installation/linux/single-node-single-disk.md

 5. Access console

-Enter the server's IP address and port, try to access the console, the interface you see is as follows:
+Enter the server's IP address and port (default port for the UI is 9001), try to access the console, the interface you see is as follows:

 ![Console](./images/console.jpg)